Cov-ComSec/Cov-ComSec.github.io/content/posts/week1_writeup/index.md

 `Flag: ab353a4eaf482265e7a85cba84422b4ab95fae8a4f5dd2bddea9548d53d1644a`

 ## Challenge 3: What is Dixson's password?
-For challenge 3, we are being given a new hash as the one from challenge 2 is incorrect.
+For challenge 3, we are given a new hash as the one from challenge 2 is incorrect.
 To crack the hash we can use either `hashcat`, `johnny`, <a href="https://crackstation.net/" target="_blink">CrackStation</a>, `Cain&Abel`, etc. As `hashcat` is the best password brute force tool, in my opinion, I will use it, but CrackStation will do just fine for this password.
 <br />
 ```